KSCU-radio/kscu-site/content/blog/kscu-sports-interview/index.md

----
-title: 'The Underground Sound meets the Hardwood'
-date: 2023-01-26
++++
-description: "Jalen Williams, a basketball player from Santa Clara University, was drafted into the NBA by the Oklahoma City Thunder in the first round of the 2022 draft.
-Williams returned to Santa Clara to visit his old stomping grounds and grant an interview with KSCU."
-summary: "We caught up with Jalen Williams to talk about his time at Santa Clara, his NBA career, and his love for chicken."
+title = 'The Underground Sound meets the Hardwood' date = 2023-01-26 description = "Jalen Williams, a basketball player from Santa Clara University, was drafted into the NBA by the Oklahoma City Thunder in the first round of the 2022 draft.
+Williams returned to Santa Clara to visit his old stomping grounds and grant an interview with KSCU." summary = "We caught up with Jalen Williams to talk about his time at Santa Clara and his success in the NBA." showSummary = true showDate = true showAuthor = false showReadingTime = false showEdit = false showPagination = true showTableOfContents = false
-showDate: true
-showAuthor: false
-showReadingTime: false
-showEdit: false
-showPagination: true
-showTableOfContents: false

----
++++

+***

 <div id="buzzsprout-player-12126134"></div><script src="https://www.buzzsprout.com/2076222/12126134-jalen-williams-interview-kscu-sports.js?container_id=buzzsprout-player-12126134&player=small" type="text/javascript" charset="utf-8"></script>